Captivating Things to Do in Pagosa Springs

 by

-Last Updated on April 27, 2024 by Grant
+Last Updated on May 5, 2024 by Bonnie

 Located in the Sunbelt of southern Colorado, the town of Pagosa Springs is easily one of the most charming towns we’ve visited.
 Outdoor lovers will find hiking, skiing and ancient cultural ruins.
 Those who prefer to relax can enjoy soaking in the namesake hot springs, shopping and dining.
 Regardless of what you’re interested in, there are plenty of things to do in Pagosa Springs.